ur-bee-loved/ur-bee-loved/README.md

 Howdy, partner!
 Welcome to my GIT profile, be my guest and explore the inner chambers of my codes.

-Name's Bianca, it's my pleasure to have you here.
+Name's Bee, it's my pleasure to have you here.

 ## git stats
 <div align="center">